microsoft/TypeScript-New-Handbook/chapters/Basics.md

 ### `strictNullChecks`

 By default, values like `null` and `undefined` are assignable to any other type.
-This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - not even just JavaScript!
+This can make writing some code easier, but forgetting to handle `null` and `undefined` is the cause of countless bugs in the world - even in other languages!
 The `strictNullChecks` flag makes handling `null` and `undefined` more explicit, and *spares* us from worrying about whether we *forgot* to handle `null` and `undefined`.